cyclus/cyclus.github.com/source/cep/cep17.rst

       virtual Ptr Clone() const = 0;
       // the clone method implementations should set tracked_ = false.

-      /// records the resource's state that is not accessible via the Resource /
+      /// records the resource's state to the output database.
+This method should
-      /// class interface (i.e. this should not record units, quantity, type) in its own
-      /// table.
+      /// generally / NOT record data accessible via the Resource class public
+      /// methods (e.g.  / state_id, units, type, quantity)
-      virtual void RecordSpecial() const = 0;
+      virtual void Record() const = 0;

       /// Returns the units this resource is based in. virtual std::string units() const = 0;

-      /// returns the quantity of this resource with dimensions as specified by units(). virtual double quantity() const = 0;
+      /// returns the quantity of this resource with dimensions as specified by
+      /// units().
+      virtual double quantity() const = 0;

       /// splits the resource and returns the extracted portion as a new resource